Machine Learning Force Fields: Best practices and Pitfalls

 Many local descriptors of atomic environments only use geometric information in the form of distances and angles between pairs and triplets of atoms (see Eqs.~\ref{eq:two_body_symmetry_function}~and~\ref{eq:three_body_symmetry_function}).
-To include information about atomic types, descriptor entries are duplicated for every possible combination of elements (the same approach is used for kernel machines based e.g.\ on SOAP\cite{bartok2013representing} or FCHL\cite{faber2018alchemical,christensen2020fchl}).
+To include information about atomic types, geometric features have to be included separately for every possible combination of elements, leading to a drastic increase of descriptor size (descriptors for kernel machines based e.g.\ on SOAP\cite{bartok2013representing} or FCHL\cite{faber2018alchemical,christensen2020fchl} also grow in size when the number of atom types is increased).
 Many descriptor-based NNPs further use separate NNs to predict atomic contributions of different elements (see Fig.~\ref{fig:nnp_overview}).
-A disadvantage of these approaches is that the number of terms in the descriptor increases combinatorially with the number of elements covered by the model (in particular if three-body or even four-body terms are used), which impacts the computational cost of training and evaluating the model (in particular larger amounts of training data become necessary).
-As long as only a few elements need to be considered, this is not an issue, but if a model for a significant fraction of the periodic table is required, a more efficient representation is desirable.
+A disadvantage of these approaches is that the number of terms in the descriptor increases combinatorially with the number of elements covered by the model (in particular if three-body or even four-body terms are used), which impacts the computational cost of training and evaluating the model.
+Also, larger amounts of training data may become necessary for good results.
+As long as only a few elements need to be considered, these downsides are not an issue, but if a model for a significant fraction of the periodic table is required, a more efficient representation is desirable.
 Most end-to-end NNPs employ so-called element embeddings (see Fig.~\ref{fig:nnp_overview}), which do not become more complex when the number of elements is increased.
 This has the additional benefit of potentially increasing the data efficiency of the model by utilizing alchemical information.
-Another alternative is to introduce element-dependent weighting functions (instead of duplicating terms in the descriptor)\cite{gastegger2018wacsf}.
+Another alternative is to introduce element-dependent weighting functions (instead of duplicating terms in ACSF descriptors)\cite{gastegger2018wacsf}.

 \paragraph{Will the model be applied to small or large systems?} \textit{Models for very large target systems should be able to exploit chemical locality, so that reference calculations for fragments can be used as training data.
 Additionally, this allows trivial parallelization of predictions over multiple machines.}